ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_2/README.md

  ## Project Scenarios
- - User can sign up to the System.
+The user can sign up to the System.
- - User can Enter all the neccessary Information
+ - The user can Enter all the necessary information.
- - User can Login to the System.
+ - The user can Login to the System.
- - User can logout from the system
+ - The User can logout from the system
- - User can Delete the Account from the System.
+ - The user can Delete the Account from the System.

  ## How to run this project: